mondeja/blog/README.md

-# mondeja's blog
+# mondeja's blog (WIP)

 My personal portfolio and (cooming soon) blog, see it [here](https://mondeja.github.io/blog).

-Built with [Jekyll](https://jekyllrb.com) and served with [Github Pages](https://pages.github.com/).
+> Built with [Jekyll](https://jekyllrb.com) and served with [Github Pages](https://pages.github.com/).

 Forked from [jekyll-uno-timeline](https://github.com/tzuehlke/jekyll-uno-timeline) and customized to improve the loading time and fit me needs.
-You can use it as your own, but doesn't public my personal identity.
+You can use it as your own, but do not publish my personal identity.

 ## Setup (Linux)